 Rudolph J. Geist

-, where he serves as Co-Managing Partner, and leads the company's development as a nationwide provider of site locations for wireless providers, serving the commercial real estate industry.
+, where he serves as President and CEO, and leads the company's development as a nationwide provider of site locations for wireless providers, serving the commercial real estate industry.
 Prior to founding SpectrumLink/Clearwire, Utopian, and Airwave Developers, Mr. Geist was Executive Vice President, General Counsel and Director of O1 Communications, Inc. (www.o1.com)

 , which he helped grow into a California statewide facilities-based telecommunications carrier within 12 months from inception.
 He is also the founder and Managing Partner of RJGLaw LLC (www.rjglawllc.com)

 , a comprehensive online guide to 2.5 GHz spectrum opportunities.
 Throughout his career, Mr. Geist has been a frequent speaker and lecturer at emerging telecommunications industry conferences and events, and has authored numerous articles in emerging telecommunications trade publications.
 He holds a Juris Doctorate from the Catholic University of America School of Law, Washington, D.C., with a special certificate in communications law from its Institute for Communications Law Studies.
 Mr. Geist is also a graduate of Temple University, Philadelphia, PA, Magna Cum Laude, where he also received an Honors Inter-disciplinary degree in communications law (self designed) as a member of the University Honors Program, was a Dean's Scholar, and was inducted into the Phi Beta Kappa National Honor Society and the Alpha Lambda Delta Honor Society.